100dario/TicTacToe/README.md

        else:
               print('This position is already filled.
 Please, enter another number.')</code></pre>

-The variable ``playing`` holds a string 'X' or 'O' that changes every turn depending in the player (you can see how this works in the full code) and is used to fill the board with the corresponding symbol.
+The variable ``playing`` holds a string 'X' or 'O' that changes every turn depending on the player (you can see how this works in the full code) and is used to fill the board with the corresponding symbol.

 Our final main portion of code is to check the winning conditions.
-Three same symbols in a row are necessary to win the game, so the program is going to check row by row, including diagnonals, and compare all the values of a single row to make sure that they are the same symbol.
+Three same symbols in a row are necessary to win the game, so the program is going to check row by row, including diagnonals, and compare all the values of a single row to make sure that they are all the same symbol.
 Also, the game can end in a draw after all the positions on the board are filled and no winning conditions are met.

 ![winning](https://user-images.githubusercontent.com/95108679/145432475-4fc620ce-98f2-41e2-b607-01862994195a.png)